AP Courses

 Advanced Placement (AP)

-The College Board's Advanced Placement (AP) program allows students to take college-level courses in high school.
-Students are taught according to a prescribed AP curriculum and at the end of the course, take an Advanced Placement examination which is graded on a 5-point scale.
-The Swanson School of Engineering accepts a wide array of AP courses for students who achieve high scores on AP exams, including many in the math and science areas.
+The College Board's Advanced Placement program allows students to take college-level courses in high school.
+Students follow a prescribed AP curriculum and take an examination graded on a 5-point scale at the end of the course.
+The Swanson School accepts a wide array of AP courses for students who achieve qualifying scores, including many in math and science.

 International Baccalaureate (IB)

-The International Baccalaureate Program is similar to the AP program in that high school students take college-level courses in their high schools and are then examined to assess their mastery of a given subject.
-Students take written examinations at the end of the IB program, which are marked by external IB examiners.
-The University of Pittsburgh only awards credit for satisfactory exam scores on High Level (HL) IB exams.
+The International Baccalaureate program is similar to AP in that high school students take college-level courses and are examined to assess their mastery of a given subject.
+The University of Pittsburgh only awards credit for satisfactory scores on Higher Level (HL) IB exams.

 Concurrent Enrollment Programs

-Concurrent enrollment programs are programs in which students take college classes for credit taught during the regular school day, in their high schools, by their regular high school teachers.
-One such example is Pitt's College in High School Program.
-Students enrolled in such classes will have their college transcripts evaluated by an academic advisor to assess the courses for transfer eligibility.
-In general, in order to transfer to Pitt, courses must have similar course content to a Pitt course and be offered for an equal number of credits at a semester-calendar institution.
+Concurrent enrollment programs allow students to take college classes for credit during the regular school day, taught in their high schools by their regular teachers.
+Pitt's College in High School program is one example.
+College transcripts from these programs will be evaluated by an academic advisor for transfer eligibility.
+In general, courses must have similar content to a Pitt course and be offered for an equal number of credits at a semester-calendar institution.

 Transfer Credit from Another Institution

-From time to time, high school students may choose to take classes at another institution of higher education, such as a local college, university, or community college.
-These classes will be evaluated by an academic advisor to assess transfer eligibility.
-In order to transfer to Pitt, courses mush have similar course content to a Pitt course and be offered for an equal number of credits at a semester-calendar institution.
-No more than three of a student's humanities/social science elective classes may be satisfied through community college credit.
+High school students who take classes at another college, university, or community college can have those courses evaluated by an academic advisor for transfer eligibility.
+Courses must have similar content to a Pitt course and be offered for an equal number of credits at a semester-calendar institution.

 GCE A-Level Exams

-The Advanced Level General Certificate of Education (GCE A-Levels) are similar to the College Board's AP program, but are administered by an educational agency in Great Britain.
-A-levels are internationally recognized and are taken by students outside the US for credit at institutions all over the world.
-To find out if a particular A-Level exam is accepted by the Swanson School, students should speak with their Freshman Engineering Program Advisor.
+The Advanced Level General Certificate of Education (GCE A-Levels) are internationally recognized exams administered by educational agencies in Great Britain.
+To find out whether a particular A-Level exam is accepted by the Swanson School, contact your First-Year Engineering advisor.